sleepyheead/Numpy-Tensorflow-ScikitLearn_Exercises/Issues-Installing-TensorFlow-2-with-GPU-support/what-is-cuda-and-cuDNN.md

 ## Important - First check your GPU if its compatible with CUDA

-You can also use the lshw command to list the hardware installed on a Linux computer.
+You can use the **`lshw`** command to list the hardware installed on a Linux computer.
 It reports a variety of types, too—not just PCI hardware.

 To tell it to report on the graphics cards it finds, we’ll use the -C (class) option and pass the “display” modifier.
 The -numeric option forces lshw to provide the numeric IDs of the devices, as well as their names.